plumed/plumed2/user-doc/Installation.md

 **Notes**
 - In order to activate also the \ref PYTORCH module one needs to add `--enable-modules=pytorch` or `--enable-modules=all`.
-- `--enable-libtorch` will first try first to link the CUDA-enabled library and if it does not found it it will try to link the CPU-only version.
+- `--enable-libtorch` will first try first to link the CUDA-enabled library and if it does not found it will try to link the CPU-only version.
 - To verify that the linking of LibTorch is succesful, one should look at the output of the configure commands: `checking libtorch[cpu/cuda] [without extra libs/with -ltorch_cpu ... ]`.
 If any of these commands are succesfull, it will return `... yes`.
 Otherwise, the configure will display a warning (and not an error!) that says: `configure: WARNING: cannot enable __PLUMED_HAS_LIBTORCH`.
 In this case, it is recommended to examine the output of the above commands in the config.log file to understand the reason (e.g. it cannot find the required libraries).
 - If you want to use the pre-cxx11 ABI LibTorch binaries (useful for instance when installing it on an HPC cluster) then you should download the related version from PyTorch website (e.g. <a href="https://download.pytorch.org/libtorch/cpu/libtorch-shared-with-deps-2.0.0%2Bcpu.zip"> `libtorch-shared-with-deps-2.0.0%2Bcpu.zip`</a>) and add the following option to the configure: `CXXFLAGS="-D_GLIBCXX_USE_CXX11_ABI=0"`.